Nipigon River Bridge: Closure of new bridge

 Since the bridge is asymmetric, with a longer eastern span, the western side of the bridge must be held down to balance the tension in the main cables.
 That is done using three sliding bearings, which hold main deck girders down to the concrete abutment while allowing lengthwise motion to act as an expansion joint.

 On January 10, 2016, the new bridge was closed to traffic after all 40 M22 (7/8 in) bolts attaching a main deck girder to the northwest bearing failed during a winter storm, causing the deck to lift by 60 cm, resulting in the indefinite closure of the Trans-Canada Highway at the bridge.
-As the bridge is a single point of failure in Canada's National Highway System, its closure effectively required vehicles travelling between eastern and western Canada to detour through the United States.
+As the bridge is a single point of failure in Canada's National Highway System, its closure cut Canada's road network in two halves and effectively required vehicles travelling between eastern and western Canada to detour through the United States.
 The deputy mayor of Greenstone, 125 km northeast of the bridge, declared a state of emergency for the municipality as a result of the closure.

 The bridge was partially reopened to traffic the following morning, after 17 hours of closure, using one lane alternating between directions.
 The Ministry of Transportation inspected the bridge for further damage and determined that it would be able to handle cars and regular-weight transport trucks in the interim.
 200 MT of concrete Jersey barriers were placed to weigh down the deck.

 Among the several points on the Trans-Canada Highway with only one crossing, all of which are in Northwestern Ontario, the two-lane Nipigon River Bridge was the longest.
 It was estimated that over $100 million of goods per day shipped within Canada by truck were delayed by the bridge closure.

 A temporary fix was performed, a hold-down support system securing the steel girders to the bridge structure with a hanger system.
-The bridge fully reopened to one lane in each direction on February 25, 2016 although the exact cause of the failure was not fully known.
+The bridge fully reopened to one lane in each direction on February 25, 2016, although the exact cause of the failure was not fully known.

 Demolition of the old bridge and construction of the second span also resumed in February 2016.

 On September 22, 2016, the Ministry of Transportation released several reports on the technical causes of the January 10, 2016 bearing failure.
 Two reports, from Surface Science Western and the National Research Council, were released pertaining solely to the analysis of the failed bolts connecting the bearing to the bridge girders.
 They both found that the bolts met all required standards and failed progressively because of severe overloading beyond their capacities.
 The second component of the analysis involved an engineering evaluation, undertaken by ministry bridge engineers and an independent engineering consultant.
 They both found that there were three main causes for the failure: